GiuMangiaracina/Thesis/README.md

 In this configuration, the added node with ID 4 has a mean latency of 2000 ms to node 1, of 1000 ms to node 2, of 500 ms to node 3 and finally of 200 ms to node 5.
 Moreover, the node has a mean availability of 80 % .

-4. Within each container (Execute the start_bash_win.cmd or start_bash.sh program), open the file 'actions.py' by typing ``` nano actions.py' ``` and add the new nodes to the configuration, by adding these lines.
+4. Within each spark folder, open the file 'actions.py' and add the new nodes to the configuration, by adding these lines.
  ```
  # list of the available nodes in the net
  ..